madebypixel02/philosophers/README.md

 ### Threads and Mutexes

 As mentioned before, this project uses both threads and mutexes.
 Threads allow for a single process to execute multiple tasks in parallel, sharing the memory between threads.
 Because some of our variables can be accessed/modified in the threads from a philosopher or from outside those threads, we need to use ``mutex``.
-It stands for mutual exclusion and prevents two threads from accessing a part of your code.
-If you need to modify a variable in one thread and read its variable in another one you must lock and unlock the access and modification of such variable so that you guarantee that you are not reading the variable's value right when it's being modified.
+It stands for mutual exclusion and prevents two threads from accessing a part of your code at the same time.
+If you need to modify a variable in one thread and read its variable in another one you must lock and unlock the access and modification of such variable so that you guarantee that you are not reading the variable's value right as it's being modified.

 ### Death Checking

 In order to check when a philosopher is dead we must constantly check if the ``curent_time - last_meal_time >= die_time``.
-We must do this outside the philosophers' threads since inside them there are some delays due to the time it takes philosophers to eat or sleep.
+We must do this outside the philosophers' threads since inside them there are some delays due to the time it takes for philosophers to eat or sleep.
 Right after launching all threads I run a function that endlessly monitors the philosophers to see if the above conditions are met.
 When this happens some mutexes prevent future actions from happening and the death message is displayed.
-Lastly all threads end and are received outside with ``pthread_join``.
+Lastly all threads end and are received outside using ``pthread_join``.

 ## Roadblocks